DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-02-17-arimax_time_series.md

   by incorporating external variables.
 We'll dive into the model's structure, assumptions, applications, and how it compares to ARIMA.
 tags:
-- ARIMAX
+- ARIMA
 - Time Series Forecasting
-- ARIMA
+- Statistical Modeling
 - Machine Learning
+- r
-- Statistical Modeling
+- ARIMAX
 title: 'ARIMAX Time Series: Comprehensive Guide'
 ---